SimplifyJobs/Summer2025-Internships/README-2023.md

 # Summer 2023 Tech Internships by Pitt CSC and Simplify
 And we're back!
-Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2023.
-List maintained by [the Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!
+Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2023**.
+List maintained by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!

 :warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:.**

 🧠 For tips on the internship process check out the [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠

 🙏 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!
-See the contribution guidelines [here](https://github.com/pittcsc/Summer2023-Internships/blob/dev/CONTRIBUTING.md)!** 🙏
+See the contribution guidelines [here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md)!** 🙏

 ---
 <div align="center">